OfficeDev/office-js-docs-pr/docs/outlook/add-and-remove-attachments-to-an-item-in-a-compose-form.md

 ### Attach a file

 You can attach a file to a message or appointment in a compose form by using the `addFileAttachmentAsync` method and specifying the URI of the file.
-You can also use the `addFileAttachmentFromBase64Async` method and specify the Base64-encoded string as input.
+You can also use the `addFileAttachmentFromBase64Async` method, specifying the Base64-encoded string as input.
 If the file is protected, you can include an appropriate identity or authentication token as a URI query string parameter.
 Exchange will make a call to the URI to get the attachment, and the web service which protects the file will need to use the token as a means of authentication.

 The following JavaScript example is a compose add-in that attaches a file, picture.png, from a web server to the message or appointment being composed.
 The callback function takes `asyncResult` as a parameter, checks for the result status, and gets the attachment ID if the method succeeds.